-- A Both economies always have the identical opportunity costs. - B Both economies have the same future growth prospects. - C The opportunity costs are constant in both economies. - D The two economies can never produce the same combination of products. - 2 What distinguishes capital from other factors of production? - A Capital exists only in capitalist market economies. - B Capital results from the operation of the other factors. - C The rewards earned by the owners of capital are uncertain. - D Unlike labour or land, capital must be owned rather than hired or rented. - 3 What is likely to be greater in a planned economy than a market economy? - A efficiency - B flexibility - C innovation - D stability - 4 Which is a normative statement? - A An increase in the rate of inflation will lead inevitably to an increase in unemployment. - B A reduction in unemployment below a certain level will lead to higher inflation. - C Inflation can be reduced only by increasing the level of unemployment. - D Unemployment is more harmful than inflation.
+- What is likely to be greater in a planned economy than a market economy?A efficiency - B flexibility - C innovation - D stability - 2 Which is a normative statement? - A An increase in the rate of inflation will lead inevitably to an increase in unemployment. - B A reduction in unemployment below a certain level will lead to higher inflation. - C Inflation can be reduced only by increasing the level of unemployment. - D Unemployment is more harmful than inflation. - 3 What is consistent with an individual demand curve that slopes down from left to right? - A As price falls, a person switches away from rival products towards the product. - B As price falls, a person's willingness and ability to buy the product will decline. - C As price rises, a person becomes less sensitive to price changes. - D As price rises, a person's opportunity cost of purchasing the product falls. - 4 What will cause the demand curve for domestically produced cars to shift to the left? - A an increase in the costs of production of domestically produced cars - B a reduction in taxes on the purchase of cars - C a reduction in the tariff on imported cars - D a reduction in the tax on petrol

-- 5 What is consistent with an individual demand curve that slopes down from left to right? - A As price falls, a person switches away from rival products towards the product. - B As price falls, a person's willingness and ability to buy the product will decline. - C As price rises, a person becomes less sensitive to price changes. - D As price rises, a person's opportunity cost of purchasing the product falls. - 6 What will cause the demand curve for domestically produced cars to shift to the left? - A an increase in the costs of production of domestically produced cars - B a reduction in taxes on the purchase of cars - C a reduction in the tariff on imported cars - D a reduction in the tax on petrol - 7 The diagrams show changes in the market for a good.
+5 The diagrams show changes in the market for a good.